starrysec/vpp-docs/Source-Code-Analysis/vnet_fib.md

    * Mtrie for fast lookups.
 Hash is used to maintain overlapping prefixes.
    * First member so it's in the first cacheline.
    */
-  ip4_fib_mtrie_t mtrie;
+  // 注意： the forwarding table is an mtrie. ip4_fib_mtrie_t mtrie;

-  /* Hash table for each prefix length mapping. */ uword *fib_entry_by_dst_address[33];
+  /* Hash table for each prefix length mapping. */
+  // 注意： the non-forwarding table is an array of hash tables indexed by mask length. uword *fib_entry_by_dst_address[33];

   /* Table ID (hash key) for this FIB. */